 Entry into the United States.
 The entry of gasoline into the United States is taxable if the entry meets either of the following conditions.

-- It is made by bulk transfer and the enterer is not a registrant. - It is not made by bulk transfer.
+- It is made by bulk transfer and the enterer or the operator of the pipeline or vessel is not a registrant. - It is not made by bulk transfer.

 The enterer is liable for the tax.